egoranuchin/ea-billing-platform-test/getting-started/getting-started.md

 Once Google Voice Command is set up, you can start managing your Gmail inbox using voice commands.
 The feature supports a wide range of commands for composing, sending, and organizing emails, as well as managing your inbox with advanced email controls.
 To start using the Voice Command:

-1. Activate Voice Command by saying “OK Google” or “Hey Google.”
+1. Activate Voice Command by saying “*OK Google*” or “*Hey Google*.”
 2. Once activated, you can issue commands to interact with your Gmail account.

-For more information about the available commands, see the [commands reference]().
+For more information about the available commands, see the [Commands Reference](https://egoranuchin.github.io/ea-billing-platform-test/commands/commands.html).